Everything you need to understand your audience

 REST API

-Every metric is available via a clean JSON REST API β€” the backbone that powers the companion PWA and desktop app.
+Every metric is available via a clean JSON REST API β the backbone that powers the companion PWA and desktop app.

 Multisite Ready

 Network-activate across an entire WordPress multisite.
-The network admin provides per-site analytics views for all licensed sites alongside network-wide controls.
-Per-site preferences β€” data retention, bot thresholds β€” stay scoped to each individual site.
+The network admin provides a dedicated dashboard with per-site KPIs for all sub-sites, cross-site AI chat, and network-wide settings.
+Per-site preferences β data retention, bot thresholds β stay scoped to each individual site.

 PWA & Desktop App

-Get the app β†’
+Get the app βData Retention Control

 User Flow & Path Explorer